top of page

 Description - (HISTORICAL) **All Sectional Artillery** After a slow day of fighting, many felt that the battle might be over.
 However, on this day, Confederate General Jubal Early's plan of attack had been approved by Army General Robert E Lee.
 Break the Union line and prevent their retreat across Banks's Ford.
 Defending the ford was Sedgwick's 6th Corps.
 Assisting in the attack will be Anderson's and McLaws' Division.
 Union troops in Fredericksburg will not be engaged during the battle.

-Analysis - This one could be a violent little battle as Sedwick's men have interior lines and are able to move around a bit easier at first.
-Using your higher quality men though you should be able to gain the upper hand as the battle progresses.
+Analysis - This one could be a violent little battle as Sedgwick's men have interior lines and are able to move around a bit easier at first.
+The Rebels will have superior quality though.

 085C.png